Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

-# Conceptual Refactor Proposal: Telescoping EnergyIntent & EnergyContract Architecture
+# Conceptual Refactor Proposal: EnergyOffer & EnergyContract Architecture

-**Version:** 1.0
+**Version:** 2.0
 **Date:** December 2024
-**Status:** Conceptual Proposal
+**Status:** Conceptual Proposal (Revised)

 ---

 ## Executive Summary

-This document proposes a bold architectural refactoring that elevates **EnergyIntent** and **EnergyContract** to core abstract schemas with telescoping design (simple shells, growing optional complexity).
+This document proposes a bold architectural refactoring centered on **EnergyOffer** and **EnergyContract** with telescoping design (simple shells, growing optional complexity).
 The refactor enables:

-1. **Simpler shells**: Core schemas with minimal required properties
-2. **Telescoping complexity**: Optional nested structures for advanced use cases
-3. **Multi-tenant**: Single schema pattern works across all use cases
-4. **Contract-driven billing**: Contracts compute net-zero billing flows from input signals
-5. **Intent as policy**: Intents represent actions/policies based on external factors (not objectives)
+1. **EnergyOffer as core Beckn primitive**: Goes in `offerAttributes` slot, represents willingness to assume roles in contracts
+2. **EnergyContract as computational agreement**: Defines roles, revenue flows, and quality metrics as functions of external signals
+3. **Role-based participation**: Contracts have open roles (buyer/seller/trader) that participants fill
+4. **Contract confirmation**: When all roles filled and input connections established
+5. **EnergyIntent as optional optimization tool**: Used by actors/algorithms to select contracts, but not part of Beckn schema
 6. **Fraud-resistant contracts**: Integration with Decentralized Directory Protocol (DeDi) for integrity, validity, and authenticity verification

 **Key Innovation**:
-- **EnergyIntent** is a stand-in for **policy**—defining actions taken in response to external factors (e.g., offer curve decides power for a given price, tariff decides price based on power and time of day)
-- **EnergyContract** becomes a **computational agreement** that transforms input signals (meter readings, prices, states) into net-zero billing flows, rather than static price lists
-- **Objectives** are separate from intents—optimization engines derive intents from objectives/constraints
+- **EnergyOffer** is the core Beckn primitive—a bouquet of contract participation opportunities with open roles
+- **EnergyContract** is a **computational agreement** that specifies roles, revenue flows, and quality metrics as functions of external signals (prices, frequency, AGC setpoints) and telemetry
+- **EnergyIntent** is optional—an expression of actor objectives used to select contracts, but not necessarily in Beckn schema
+- **Role-based model**: CPOs publish contracts assuming seller role; EV users downselect and assume buyer role; contracts confirmed when all roles filled

 ---